Rayguider88/Jam-Of-The-Month-Club/README.md

    Cout << "How many jams, jellies, or preserves did you purchase this month?" << endl;
    Cin >> howManyJams;

-   // the values for rhe monthly packages
+   // the values for the monthly packages
    If (whichPackage == 'A' || whichPackage == 'a')

    {